EmaroLab/gesture_based_interface/baxter_gbi_input_keyboard/README.md

 ## Package content

 This package contains the *keystroke* node which takes the input directly from the keyboard.
-It accepts numbers from 1 to 6 and depending on the key pressed it publishes a message on the topic /keyboard/keystroke_#
+On the basis of the key pressed, it publishes a message on the topic /keyboard/keystroke_#

 ## Node
 * keystroke